American Airlines AAdvantage Complete Guide

 Card Offer and Details

-FM Mini Review: Excellent choice for those who need Admirals Club access (included for both the primary member and authorized users).
-Plus, it offers the usual collection of perks for flying AA (free checked bag, priority boarding, etc.).
+FM Mini Review: Good choice for those who need Admirals Club® access and those who value the Loyalty Points boosts at 50K and 90K Loyalty Points earned.
+Plus, it offers the usual collection of perks for flying AA (free checked bag, priority boarding, etc.) and some handy credits for Avis or Budget rentals and GrubHub.

 Card Offer and Details